How to Break a Lease Due to Family Illness

 You are at liberty to write your landlord a letter informing them of your situation and request a meeting to work things out.
-Some landlords understand it may be necessary to break a lease due to a family illness and may be willing to make exceptions or work something that will lighten the fee you have to pay.
+Some landlords understand it may be necessary to and may be willing to make exceptions or work something that will lighten the fee you have to pay.

 Notify the Landlord of the Requirement to Mitigate Damages